Podrum/PodrumLegacy/README.md

 <hr/>

 # Podrum
-Is a Minecraft (Bedrock and Java) server software written in Python.
+Is a Minecraft Bedrock Edition server software written in Python.
 Still under active development, but yet it has few advantages:

 **1.** Easy to use.